 Deciding to make the move and adopt a brand new furry friend is always a big decision.
-The arrival of your new family member will bring a whole host of responsibilities, and it’s never more important to be sure you are making the right decision than when you are choosing to adopt a kitten.
+The arrival of your new family member will bring a whole host of responsibilities, and it’s never more important to be sure you are making the right decision than when you are choosing to welcome a kitten into your home.

 - Kitten food.
-Depending on the age of the cat you are adopting, you may need to feed him or her some special food tailored to kittens until they grow older.
+Depending on the age of the cat or kitten you are adopting, you may need to feed him or her some special food tailored to kittens until they grow older.
 As a general rule of thumb, most cats should be fed kitten food up until one year of age, with the exception of some larger breed cats like Maine Coons.
 We would advise consulting with your vet, the breeder or adoption centre before you pick up your cat, to ensure you are feeding them the best food for them.
-Similarly, it may be an idea to try some different brands in order to pick one that suits your kitten well
+Similarly, it may be an idea to try some different brands and flavours in order to pick one that your kitten enjoys

 - Food and water bowls.
-Separate food and water bowls are a must, as your kitten should always have access to fresh drinking water throughout the day and night.
+Separate food and water bowls are a must, as your kitten should always have access to clean, fresh drinking water throughout the day and night.
 It’s advisable to go for sturdier, more durable bowls where possible as these will prove to be much more difficult for your cat to move around the floor!

 - A comfy bed.
 Every cat deserves somewhere cosy to catch a cat-nap!
 There are numerous different types of cat beds available on the market, so there are plenty of choices when it comes to finding the perfect snoozing spot!
 However, it’s important to remember that some cats prefer to find their own napping places, so don’t be disappointed if your kitten snubs the plush new bed you’ve bought them in favour of a cardboard box!

 - Cat ID tags.
-Although kittens shouldn’t be allowed outdoors until they have completed their course of vaccinations (and sometimes for longer after that, depending on the specific cat and any veterinary guidance), it’s important to make sure you are prepared for when the time comes.
+Although kittens shouldn’t be allowed outside until they have completed their course of vaccinations (and sometimes for longer after that, depending on the specific cat and any veterinary guidance), it’s important to make sure that you are prepared for when the time comes.
 Similarly, getting your kitten used to wearing a collar early on is a great way to avoid issues in the future.
-Invest in a kitten collar and cat ID tags.
-After all, the last thing you want is for your new kitten to get lost on their first foray into the outside world!
+Invest in a kitten collar and cat ID tags – after all, the last thing you want is for your kitten to get lost on their first foray into the outside world!

 - Cat carrier.
-Essential for travel and those vital trips to the vet, make sure to get a carrier with plenty of room for your kitten as it grows
+Essential for safe travel and those vital trips to the vet, make sure to get a secure carrier with enough space to accommodate your cat as he or she grows

 - Healthcare.
-The importance of regular check-ups should not be overlooked; neither should kitten vaccinations.
-Make sure your kitten is booked in with your local vet to ensure they stay happy and healthy, and never miss an appointment – your cat’s health should always be a priority
+The importance of regular veterinary check-ups should not be overlooked; neither should kitten vaccinations.
+Make sure that your kitten is booked in with your local vet to ensure that they stay happy and healthy, and never miss an appointment – your cat’s health should always be a priority